Monsoon Health Tips

-During the monsoons or rainy season, health problems such as skin diseases, water borne diseases, mosquito-borne disease and eye infections are very common.
+During the monsoons or rainy season, health problems such as skin diseases, water-borne diseases, mosquito-borne diseases, and eye infections are very common.
 Read this article to know what are the health diseases that are common during monsoons.
-The articles also gives the symptoms, remedies and prevention of the diseases.
+The articles also give the symptoms, remedies, and prevention of diseases.

 Part I – General ailments :

-- Indigestion : Symptoms – Discomfort in abdomen, feeling of fullness, bloating (swelling of abdomen), nausea, reflux (when stomach acid rises up the wrong way back up the food pipe), heartburn (pain in food pipe or chest when stomach acid is refluxed up into the throat), belching, constipation or frequent passage of stool.
+- Indigestion: Symptoms – Discomfort in the abdomen, feeling of fullness, bloating (swelling of the abdomen), nausea, reflux (when stomach acid rises up the wrong way back up the food pipe), heartburn (pain in food pipe or chest when stomach acid is refluxed up into the throat), belching, constipation or frequent passage of stool.

-2. Food Poisioning : Symptoms – Nausea, vomiting, abdominal pain, diarrhea, fever and chills, headache and weakness.
-Generally occurs 2-6 hours after eating contaminated food.
+2. Food Poisoning: Symptoms – Nausea, vomiting, abdominal pain, diarrhea, fever and chills, headache, and weakness.
+It generally occurs 2-6 hours after eating contaminated food.
 Most recover within 12-48 hours.

-3. Athlete’s foot : Symptoms – The fungal infection that causes athlete’s foot loves warm, damp places.
+3. Athlete’s foot: Symptoms – The fungal infection that causes athlete’s foot to love warm, damp places.
 It usually starts with a flaky, red rash which then blisters or cracks and can become very sore.
 It is also contagious.
-Itching, skin scales, cracks and inflammation are the usual symptoms.
-Hot, humid weather helps to breed the infection causing fungi and bacteria.
+Itching, skin scales, cracks, and inflammation are the usual symptoms.
+Hot, humid weather helps to breed the infection-causing fungi and bacteria.
 It is usually transmitted in the swimming pool.

-Remedies – Herbal oil massages followed by warm water bath.
+4. Asthma: Symptoms – Remedies – Herbal oil massages followed by a warm water bath.
 Have warm meals.
-Include soups, rotis, fish, nuts and soya in diet.
+Include soups, Rotis, fish, nuts, and soya in the diet.
 Steam inhalation with tulsi leaves prevents cold and nasal congestions.
-Boil 1 cup water with pepper, ginger, garlic and jeera, cool it a little and drink it daily.
+Boil 1 cup water with pepper, ginger, garlic, and jeera, cool it a little and drink it daily.

 Remedies – After washing your hair, massage a pinch of Rasnadi Choornam (a herbal powder) on the crown of the head.
 This prevents colds and rhinitis (irritation and inflammation of the inner linings of the nose).
 Take Thaleesa Patradi Choornam – ¼ tsp every one hour.
 OR

 Boil 4 glasses of water with a handful of tulsi leaves and 1 tsp of pepper.
 Boil till the quantity is halved.
-Strain, add 2 tsps honey and drink.
+Strain, add 2 tsp honey, and drink.
 Take steam inhalation with tulsi leaves or eucalyptus leaves/oil in water to relieve chest congestion.

-Remedies – A warm, stable climate, exercise and detoxification helps.
-Avoid dairy products, wheat, meat, vegetables such as potatoes, pepper, eggplant and tomatoes, alcohol, coffee, sugar, saturated fat, excess salt and nuts.
+Remedies – A warm, stable climate, exercise, and detoxification help.
+Avoid dairy products, wheat, meat, vegetables such as potatoes, pepper, eggplant, and tomatoes, alcohol, coffee, sugar, saturated fat, excess salt, and nuts.
 Epsom salt baths are recommended to reduce swelling and alleviate pain.
-Local mud applications on the joints is also advised.
+Local mud applications on the joints are also advised.

 Mix 2tbsp honey and 1 tsp cinnamon powder in one cup of hot water.
 Drink this regularly.

-7. Viral fever : Symptoms – Rising body temperature, head and body ache and occasionally a skin rash.
+7. Viral fever: Symptoms – Rising body temperature, head and body ache, and occasionally a skin rash.
 Once the virus enters the body, there is an incubation period while it multiplies to a level high enough to cause an infection.
-A phase of fatigue follows when the body and muscles ache, and could lead to a low or high-grade fever.
+A phase of fatigue follows when the body and muscle ache and could lead to a low or high-grade fever.
 Inflammation of the pharynx, a runny nose, nasal congestion, redness of eyes, cough, and muscle and joint pains can also be present.